-Before staying in Seminyak on Bali, most people recommended that I stay in a villa, whether a resort of villas or one on Airbnb.
+Before staying in Seminyak on the Indonesian island of Bali, most people recommended that I stay in a villa, whether a resort of villas or one on Airbnb.
 Looking online, Seminyak does have some gorgeous villas.
 But it would have been too easy to be lured into spending a lot of money.
 And after all, we only wanted to stay for three nights (after arriving on a late evening flight).
 Plus we wanted to spend time out and exploring rather than lazing beside our own private pool.
 The ideal option would be a cool but inexpensive hotel, and the arty and quirky Dash Hotel Seminyak fitted the bill.

 Note: This post contains affiliate links, which means I may receive commission if you make a purchase using the links.